Beartooth (band): Disgusting and lineup changes (2014–2015)

-Aggressive and line-up changes (2015–2018)
+Aggressive and lineup changes (2015–2018)

 It was made known by Caleb Shomo that the band are working on new material via his Instagram in August, however a release date was not mentioned.
 In August the band performed at Reading and Leeds, later supporting heavy metal band Slipknot along with Suicidal Tendencies in North America and Canada in October, and toured as a headline act in the UK in November.
 On April Fools' Day the band released a "swingcore jazz" version of their song "Dead" as a prank to fans stating that it was brand new material, however they did state that the album's recording had finished in March and would be released later this year.
 On April 4 the band announced that they had parted ways with their drummer Brandon Mullins on good terms and wished the best for him, they also assured fans that this would not interfere with upcoming tours with former Being as an Ocean's drummer Connor Dennis stepping-in in a touring capacity.

-The band will be touring as headline act from early March to mid May with a variety of support acts; Silent Planet, Ghost Key, Stray from the Path, My Ticket Home and Former on mixed dates and has been announced as one of the performers of Download Festival 2016.
+The band then toured as headline act from early March to mid May with a variety of support acts; Silent Planet, Ghost Key, Stray from the Path, My Ticket Home and Former on mixed dates and has been announced as one of the performers of Download Festival 2016.

-On April 16, 2016, it was leaked that Beartooth will release Aggressive on June 3.
+On April 16, 2016, it was leaked that Beartooth would release Aggressive on June 3.
 The band later confirmed the album title and premiered its title track on Sirius XM's Octane channel that day.

 Disease (2018–2019)

 In April 2018, guitarist Taylor Lumley departed the band to pursue other avenues, his replacement was announced in June 2018 with ex-Like Moths to Flames guitarist Zach Huston joining Beartooth full time.
-It was also announced session/studio drummer Connor Denis had joined the band as their full time drummer.
+It was also announced drummer Connor Denis had joined the band full-time.
 On July 18, the songs "Infection", "Disease", and "Believe" leaked online forcing the band to reveal the name of their new album, Disease, the tracklisting and its artwork.
-On September 28, Beartooth released their third studio album "Disease".
+On July 23, the album's first single, "Disease" was released.
+"Bad Listener" was also the same day.
+"Manipulation" was released as the album's third single on September 7.
+"You Never Know" became the album's fourth single on January 18, 2019.
+"Afterall" became the album's fifth and final single on June 3, 2019.
+On September 28, Beartooth released their third studio album Disease.

 On May 10, 2019, Beartooth released the EP B-Sides, consisting of two unused songs from the album Disease.

 On October 25, 2019, the band released a Deluxe Edition of Disease which featured the two songs from their B-Sides EP, two new tracks titled "Young" and "Threat to Society" as well as two live performances from their Rock am Ring set.